Doctoral Degree Handbook

 - Communicate with your advisor(s) about your role as their student, mutual expectations, your assistantship (if applicable), and courses you plan to take for the first semester.
 Students may refer to the Best Practices for Graduate Student Success document for more information about student and adviser responsibilities.

 - Register for classes with the help of your advisor(s).
 If you're new to the University, you'll need to Activate Your University Email Address.
+Be sure to enroll in our required orientation course, NR 8101.

 - Meet with your advisor(s) and establish a meeting schedule.